jboulanger91/fish1.5-release/pages/proofreading.md

 ## Making Proofreading Edits

 Proofreading in the Fish1.5 dataset is done in the same navigation link as above.
-Make edits only when confident—they’ll improve segmentation, you are contributing to a commuunity effort.
+Make edits only when confident—they’ll improve segmentation, you are contributing to a community effort.
 To get started here’s a quick guide on editing within Neuroglancer:

 1. **Merging two segments (Correct Split Errors)**
 The link above has shortcuts for merge and cut operations already defined.